updev-it/openhab2-addons/bundles/org.openhab.binding.plugwiseha/README.md

 ## Channels

-_Here you should provide information about available channel types, what their meaning is and how they can be used._

-_Note that it is planned to generate some part of this based on the XML files within ```src/main/resources/ESH-INF/thing``` of your binding._

 | channel | type   | Read-only?  | description                 |
 | ------- | ------ | ------------ | --------------- |
 | temperature | Number:Temperature | Yes | This channel is used to read the temperature of an appliance that supports the thermostat functionality |